Just 30 minutes’ drive away from Taiping in Semanggol, Perak is the family-friendly Bukit Merah Laketown Resort!

 Note: It’s possible to fish right from the balcony if you have your own gear!

-Price range: ~RM200 for 2 people a night
+Price range: ~from RM200 for 2 people a night

 2. Bukit Merah Laketown Resort Hotel